 At the same time, in parallel to the last activities around e-GRANT v1, the functionality of e-GRANT v2 was agreed in collaboration with the RATF.
 At end of January functionality of managing ‘pools’ (pools are declarations for resource that can be brokered by EGI) was released and deployed into production platform, as version 1.5.
 Access to this functionality in the specific scope is granted based on X.509 certificates registered in GOCDB, both roles at site level and NGI level are recognized.
 Decision to instantly deploy version 1.5, was made under need of enabling resources allocation mechanism even in case the tool had not achieved complete functionality.
 In fact the deployed version covered full functionality for researchers that applied for resources and for resources providers (sites and NGIs).

 The remaining functionality to complete version 2 were broker actions enabling full cycle of SLA negotiation.
-Based on preparatory work done earlier, semi-automatic allocation of resources was fully deployed.
-E-GRANT was prepared to support flexible allocation, negotiation and closing of SLAs related to federated resources, as planned in RATF.
+Based on preparatory work done earlier, semi-automatic allocation of resources was fully deployed. e-GRANT was prepared to support flexible allocation, negotiation and closing of SLAs related to federated resources, as planned in RATF.
 Also, in collaboration with EGI dissemination team, e-GRANT be promoted for wider usage (a banner on EGI.eu main page encourage to apply for resources using e-GRANT).
 All changes listed above together with bug fixes and improvement reported in first round of usage formed e-GRANT v2, which is available in production mode end of March 2014, as initially planned.

 Mini project closure report